Renaud Lavillenie

 Renaud Lavillenie (/fr/ or /fr/; born 18 September 1986) is a French pole vaulter.

 Lavillenie won the gold medal at the 2012 Olympics in London and the silver medal at the 2016 Olympics in Rio.
-In addition to his Olympic success, he has won three World Indoor Championships gold medals (record), three European Championships gold medals and four European Indoor Championships gold medals.
+In addition to his Olympic success, he has won three World Indoor Championships gold medals, three European Championships gold medals and four European Indoor Championships gold medals.
 He has also won one silver medal and four bronze medals at the World Championships.
 As of 25 August 2016, he holds the French national records for the highest pole vault clearance both outdoors (6.05 m) and indoors (6.16 m).
 The 6.16 was the absolute world record for the pole vault for over six years, 2014–2020.
 He was the pole vault overall winner of the IAAF Diamond League in seven consecutive years, from 2010 to 2016.

 Outside pole vaulting, Lavillenie is a keen motorcyclist, and raced in the 2013 Le Mans 24 Hours for motorcycles, finishing 25th.
 Lavillenie subsequently entered the 2014 race, aiming for a top 20 finish.
 Lavillenie's younger brother Valentin Lavillenie is also a pole vaulter.